Inferara/inference-language-spec/general-description.md

 > [!IMPORTANT]
 > Based on this fact, the following important consequences follow:
-> 1. Inference in not a Turin-complete language
+> 1. Inference in not a Turing-complete language
 > 2. It is not intended to be used for general-purpose programming.

 ## Non-determenistic computations